 This page has been set up to give you information about Urmston and Partington and how you can be involved in making the area a great place to live, work and play.
-Ian McCavery is the Communities Officer for the Urmston and Partington area and his role is to engage partners and communities in local action, enable community groups to thrive, connect local people to community assets and services and to support economic development in district centres.
-If you are interested in connecting with groups in the area or want to know what's on, then contact Ian or visit the Trafford Directory.
+The Urmston and Partington Communities Officer's role is to engage partners and communities in local action, enable community groups to thrive, connect local people to community assets and services and to support economic development in district centres.
+If you are interested in connecting with groups in the area or want to know what's on, then contact the Trafford Partnership or visit the Trafford Directory.
 If you would like more information on volunteering opportunities in the locality, then Thrive Trafford is a good place to look.

 Urmston and Partington Area Profile

 The Urmston and Partington area covers the local government Wards of Bucklow-St Martins (Partington and Carrington), Davyhulme East, Davyhulme West, Flixton and Urmston.
 According to the last Census, there were 48,163 residents in the locality of whom 91% classified themselves as either White British or Irish.
 In terms of the population structure, there was a lower proportion of 25 - 44 year olds than the Trafford average, but a higher proportion of the 15 - 19 and 60 - 64 age groups.If you are interested in statistical information on the wards which make up the locality, please visit the Trafford ward profiler.

 UPP Local (Urmston & Partington Partnership) is a group of local residents, community groups, councillors, and staff who work in organisations such as the Council, Police, leisure, housing and health.

 UPP Local brings stakeholders together as and when required to talk to each other about local priorities and opportunities as well as using other data and information, to understand what is happening in the locality.
 We then bring together ideas on how to make improvements which in most cases means sharing good practice, making connections and raising awareness.